-There are multiple barriers of a different nature and at different levels that explain the lack of gender integration in the policy cycle, related and linked to: (1) policy translation from the international level; (2) structural policy barriers at national level; (3) behaviors and corruption; and (4) lack of knowledge and capacity.
+There are multiple barriers of a different nature and at different levels that explain the lack of gender integration in the policy cycle, related and linked to: (1) policy translation from the international level; (2) structural policy barriers at national level; (3) behaviours and corruption; and (4) lack of knowledge and capacity.

-We used a case study approach to analyze the barriers to gender integration in these governments’ policies.
+We used a case study approach to analyse the barriers to gender integration in these governments’ policies.
 Based on semi-structured interviews and policy document analysis, we conducted a methodology based on policy mix, policy integration and policy translation.

 These stages include policy design, policy budgeting, policy implementation, monitoring and evaluation.
 We analysed these narratives and grouped them by topic.
-We used four transversal categories to group these narratives: (1) international influence; (2) structural barriers at national level; (3) behavioral and corruption barriers; and (4) knowledge barriers
+We used four transversal categories to group these narratives: (1) international influence; (2) structural barriers at national level; (3) behavioural and corruption barriers; and (4) knowledge barriers.

-Could have interviewed more non-gender individuals, particularly within the government, such as Ministry of Agriculture, ministry of environment or Secretary of Food Security.
+A limitation of this research is that they could have interviewed more non-gender individuals, particularly within the government, such as Ministry of Agriculture, ministry of environment or Secretary of Food Security.
 However, it was very difficult to establish contact and to establish a meeting with such individuals as they feel that gender doesn’t come within their role, instead it is the job of the gender unit.

 Jasmyn Spanswick prepared this research following an interview with Fanny Howland.